Zegis/Mavis/README.md

 #Mavis [![Build Status](https://travis-ci.org/Zegis/Mavis.svg?branch=master)](https://travis-ci.org/Zegis/Mavis)

 _Disclaimer: I've made this only for my own purposes, so I doubt it'll be usefull for you.
 But!
-Have a look, fork it and chang it all up if you want!_
+Have a look, fork it and change it all up if you want!_

 ---